 April-May 1950 ~ RAI Studios, Rome

-Andre Ekyan (as, cl), Raph Schecroun (piano), Django Reinhardt (guitar solo), Alf.
-Masselier (basse), Roger Paraboschi (drum)
+Andre Ekyan (as, cl), Raph Schecroun (piano), Django Reinhardt (guitar solo), Alf Masselier (bass), Roger Paraboschi (drums)

 Sweet Georgia Brown, Minor Swing, Double Whiskey, Artillerie Lourde, St-James Infirmary, C Jam Blues, Honeysuckle, Rose, Anniversary Song, Stormy Weather, Russian Songs Medley, Jersey Bounce, Dinette, Sophisticated Lady, Micro (Mike), Dream Of You, Nuages, Darktown Strutter’s Ball, Danse Norvegienne, A-Tisket A-Tasket, Manoir De Mes Réves, Place De Brouckère, September Song, Royal Garden Blues, St-Louis Blues, Stompin’ At The Savoy, Reverie, Impromptu, Black Night, Boogie Woogie, Bolero

-The next year 1950 there was another recording session in Rome without Grapelli and with André Ekyan, Ralph Schecroun, Alf Masselier and Roger Paraboschi, which is even considered to be worst.
-In the 600 of the french review “Jazz Hot” Roger Paraboschi relates anecdote about it.
+The next year 1950 there was another recording session in Rome without Grapelly and with André Ekyan, Ralph Schecroun, Alf Masselier and Roger Paraboschi, which is even considered to be worst.
+In the 600 of the French review “Jazz Hot,” Roger Paraboschi relates an anecdote about it.

 They were playing in Rome in a very smart night-club the ‘Open Gate‘.
-When they first arrived the proprietress asked them “Is there a guitarist in your band?”.
+When they first arrived the Proprietress asked them “Is there a guitarist in your band?”.
 That proved they had never listened to what they were playing.
-Django turned to Roger Paraboschi and told him “Find out about when there is a train, I am going back to Paris“.
+Django turned to Roger Paraboschi and told him “Find out about when there is a Train, I am going back to Paris“.
 Roger had to cool him down saying “Hold on we have just arrived, don’t lose your temper”.
-Then the proprietress asked them “They showed a movie here, with an extraordinary guitarist, which was a huge success : Le Troisième Homme (The 3rd Man) featuring the Zither not the Guitar.
+Then the Proprietress asked them “They showed a movie here, with an extraordinary Guitarist, which was a huge success: Le Troisième Homme (The Third Man) featuring the Zither, not the Guitar.
 Do you know this tune?”.
 They had never played it but they accepted.
-When the fated moment arrives, the head waiter opens the curtains behind Roger and makes a sign showing 3 fingers: “the Third Man“.
-Django plays it, adding some variations and then moves to another theme in the same tempo and the head waiter comes back and says :”So, are you going to play it?”.
+When the fated moment arrives, the head waiter opens the curtains behind Roger and makes a sign showing 3 fingers: “The Third Man“.
+Django plays it, adding some variations and then moves to another theme in the same tempo and the Head Waiter comes back and says: “So, are you going to play it?“.
 How they all laughed.
 From this moment they used to play it 2 or 3 times each night.
 It is a pity it was never recorded, with some new variations every night it had become a ‘chef d’oeuvre‘.
-During the recording session, Roger Paraboschi asked Django to record it, but Django said : “Stop, I am fed up.
+During the recording session, Roger Paraboschi asked Django to record it, but Django said: “Stop, I am fed up.
 We played it each and every night.
 That’s enough”.

 Via San Nicola da Tolentino 4

 Nuages – Almost a duplicate of the previous version but perhaps a little less subtle.
 Harmonics to start the solo but not to close it out.
-The sound of the electric guitar is a little more metallic but not unacceptably so.
-If you are one of those who believe that Django’s best work was done on acoustic, please give the recordings from this period a listen.
+The sound of the Electric Guitar is a little more metallic but not unacceptably so.
+If you are one of those who believes that Django’s best work was done on acoustic, please give the recordings from this period a listen.
 You owe it to yourself! ……………….Dave Gould

 Andre Duchossoir had this to offer…